GraphicHealer/AutounattendGUI/README.md

 1. **Setup-autounattendGUI.ps1** — Prepares the build environment.
 2. **Build-AutounattendGUI.ps1** — Builds or updates the `.wim` file.

-Both `Setup-AutounattendGUI.ps1` and `Build-AutounattendGUI.ps1` use the same flags.
+Both `Setup-AutounattendGUI.ps1` and `Build-AutounattendGUI.ps1` use these same flags.
 Here is a breakdown of each:

 | Flag                             | Description                                                                                                                                             |
 | -------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- |